WANdisco/gerrit-its-base-plugin/README.md

-# gerrit-its-base-plugin
+# BlueOptima Replication Support - gerrit-its-base-plugin

-A fork of the ITS Base Plugin for GerritCodeReview, which supports WANdisco replication.
+A fork of the ITS Base Plugin for GerritCodeReview, which supports BlueOptima replication.

 Original plugin can be found here: https://github.com/GerritCodeReview/plugins_its-base